hph/mov/README.md

       -l, --location       Only show the location of the movie.
       -S, --size           Only show the size of the movie.
       -f, --files          Only show the files of the movie.
+      --prefix=PREFIX      Size prefix, one of none, k, M, G or T [default: None].
       --player=PLAYER      Media player to open movies with [default: vlc].
       -h, --help           Show this help message and exit.
       --version            Show version.